Test in a live environment

 Java, a widely-used and versatile programming language, equips developers with a robust set of mathematical functions to simplify complex operations.
 One such indispensable function is Math.pow(), which enables the exponentiation of numbers with ease.

-The pow() method is a part of Math class and returns integer value and floating point values.
+The pow() method is a part of the Math class and returns integer and floating point values.
 Before diving deeper into the applications of Math.pow() in Java, it's crucial to grasp the syntax and parameters of this method.

 The Math.pow() method, residing within the java.lang.Math class, follows a concise syntax: